Collen-Roller/Rasa-Denerator/README.md

 Creating a domain.yml file currently is a tedious process within Rasa.
 Take this example below

-Here is a sample structure that your rasa project might look like right now.
+Here is a sample structure that your rasa project might look like right now

 ```
 your_rasa_project